Ape Escape (PlayStation)

 The European title screen features a rather bland WordArt-inspired logo that is notably monkey-free.

 The European version of the game disables controller input on the main menu if it detects itself to be a copy.
 The player may only skip the intro and view the title screen.
-This unfortunately prevents the European version from being played on a PlayStation 3 due to the software emulation setting off this measure.
+The European version only recognizes the game to not be a copy if it is being played on an original PlayStation from the PAL region.
+This unfortunately prevents the European version from being played on a PlayStation 2 or 3 due to the software emulation setting off this measure.